hcd3/Illini-Tutor/README.md

 The third button is quite self-explanatory and redirects users to a page explaining the development of the app as well as how they can use it.

+By creating this app, we hoped to develop our personal Computer Science skills as well as satisfy an unfulfilled need on campus.